SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > - **Mod FX** Offset, Feedback, Depth, Rate
 > - **Stutter** Rate

+4. Automatable Patch Cables and Modulation Depths

+You can automate all patch cables and modulation depths.

+Simply enter the modulation menu that displays `SOURCE -> DESTINATION` and then press `CLIP` to enter Automation View for that specific Patch Cable.

-4. Automatable CC's for MIDI Clips
+5. Automatable CC's for MIDI Clips

 >You can automate MIDI CC's 0-119, along with Pitch Bend and After Touch.
 Note: Mod Wheel is MIDI CC 1.
 >In Automation View for MIDI Clips, MIDI CC's have been mapped to grid shortcuts using the template file from MIDI Follow Mode (MIDIFollow.XML).
 So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the MIDIFollow.XML template for MIDI Follow mode.